canton-network/wallet/docs/wallet-gateway/configuration/schema.md

             "type": "object",
             "properties": {
                 "walletKernel": {
-                    "type": "object",
+                    "description": "Include this object to opt in the Wallet Kernel internal signing provider.
+Requires signingStore.", "type": "object",
-                    "properties": {
+                    "properties": {}
-                        "enable": {
-                            "description": "Whether this signing provider may be registered when its required configuration is available.
-Defaults to true.", "type": "boolean"
-                        }
                 },
-                    "description": "Wallet Kernel internal signing provider configuration."
-                },
                 "participant": {
-                    "type": "object",
+                    "description": "Include this object to opt in the participant signing provider.", "type": "object",
-                    "properties": {
+                    "properties": {}
-                        "enable": {
-                            "description": "Whether this signing provider may be registered when its required configuration is available.
-Defaults to true.", "type": "boolean"
-                        }
                 },
-                    "description": "Participant signing provider configuration."
-                },
                 "fireblocks": {
-                    "type": "object",
+                    "description": "Include this object to opt in Fireblocks.
+Secrets are read from the environment variables named by apiKeyEnv and secretEnv.", "type": "object",
                     "properties": {
-                        "enable": {
-                            "description": "Whether this signing provider may be registered when its required configuration is available.
-Defaults to true.", "type": "boolean"
-                        },
                         "apiPath": {
                             "description": "Fireblocks API URL.
 Defaults to https://api.fireblocks.io/v1.", "type": "string"
+                        },
+                        "apiKeyEnv": {
+                            "description": "Name of the environment variable that holds the Fireblocks API key.
+Defaults to FIREBLOCKS_API_KEY.
+The secret value stays in the environment and is never stored in the config file.", "type": "string"
+                        },
+                        "secretEnv": {
+                            "description": "Name of the environment variable that holds the Fireblocks API secret.
+Defaults to FIREBLOCKS_SECRET.
+The secret value stays in the environment and is never stored in the config file.", "type": "string"
                         }
+                    }
                 },
-                    "description": "Fireblocks signing provider configuration."
-                },
                 "blockdaemon": {
-                    "type": "object",
+                    "description": "Include this object to opt in Blockdaemon.
+The API key is read from the environment variable named by apiKeyEnv.", "type": "object",
                     "properties": {
-                        "enable": {
-                            "description": "Whether this signing provider may be registered when its required configuration is available.
-Defaults to true.", "type": "boolean"
-                        },
                         "baseUrl": {
                             "description": "Blockdaemon API URL.
 Defaults to http://localhost:5080/api/cwp/canton.", "type": "string"